pharo-project/pharo-website/site/news/2024-04-23-pharo12-released.md

 - Scalable fluid class syntax is now the default one
 - Preparing Bloc introduction by migrating more tools to Spec2
-- Spec2 enhancements to support GTk 4
+- Spec2 enhancements to support GTK 4
 - Leaner version of Metacello
 - More robust and strict mode for FFI